CVNR/nic_intro/docs/Infrastructure Guide.md

 Setting up X2go:
 Select the New Session icon and input the following settings:
-* Session name:  something descriptive (such as the name of the workstation you're connecting to)
+* Session name:  something descriptive (such as the name of the workstation you're connecting to: lens, rod, cone, falx, or ralph)
 * Host:  workstationName.birc.emory.edu (replace "workstationName" with lens, rod, cone, falx, or ralph)
 * Login: NIC account username
-* Session type:
+* Session type:  XFCE

+#### Filezilla